2020PB/police-brutality/reports/Oregon.md

 ### Individuals pepper sprayed | August 3rd

-Two individuals with cameras are standing between parked cars on the edge of the road.
+Two individuals with cameras are standing between parked cars on the edge of the road (N 53rd and N Burnside).
 An officer tells them to get on the sidewalk and pushes them; the individuals back towards the sidewalk.
 When the individuals bat the officer's hand away, he pepper sprays them.
 It is unclear if these individuals were protesters with cameras or journalists.

 tags: arrest, less-lethal, pepper-spray, protester, push, shove, spray

 id: or-portland-230

-geolocation:
+geolocation: 45.5171945,-122.5538792

 **Links**